 Focusing on the gender analysis, it appears that qualitative differences in how women and men define and pursue political information, coupled with the differential survey response patterns discussed above, present a challenge in the creation of an invariant knowledge scale.
-Women seem to have different political preferences and priorities than do men (e.g., Smiley 1999; Stolle and Gidengil 2010), and each gender consumes political information in vastly different ways (e.g., Yum and Kendall 1988; Huckfeldt and Sprague 1995).
+Women seem to have different political preferences and priorities than do men (see e.g., Smiley, 1999; Stolle and Gidengil, 2010) and each gender consumes political information in vastly different ways (see e.g., Huckfeldt and Sprague, 1995; Yum and Kendall, 1988).
 All of these distinctions condition the relevance of particular types of political information.
 Such differences may impede the construction of invariant knowledge scales because they can cause individual scale items to be differentially linked to gender, as we see here.

 Turning to knowledge comparisons for other grouping variables, the results presented here provide six-item subsets for valid comparisons on the basis of education and participation.
-In
+In addition, these scales also provide possibilities for valid comparisons by income, with the exception for 1996.